AamirrH/SwiftShip/README.md

 ## Local Dependencies

 - PostgreSQL for persistent services.
-- PostgreSQL/PostGIS for Warehouse-Service.
+- PostgreSQL/PostGIS for Warehouse-Service spatial queries.
-- Kafka for order lifecycle events.
+- Kafka for order, warehouse, route, and future tracking events.
 - Eureka Discovery-Service.
-- Config-Server.
+- Spring Cloud Config Server.
 - Optional Zipkin server for tracing.
 - OpenRouteService API key for Routing-Service.
+- Gemini API key for Routing-Service AI route selection.
 - Later: Redis for Tracking-Service live state.

 ## Current Limitations / Next Steps

-- Create Tracking-Service with Kafka, Redis, and WebSocket live updates.
+- Create Tracking-Service with Kafka, Redis, simulated GPS movement, ETA calculation, and WebSocket live updates.
 - Create Notification-Service for lifecycle notifications.
+- Add geocoding for customer addresses instead of manually providing lat/lng.
+- Add Kafka retry and dead-letter topic handling.
+- Add shared event contracts or Schema Registry after payloads stabilize.
 - Add Docker Compose for local infrastructure and demo startup.
 - Move secrets and API keys to environment variables or secure config.
-- Standardize routes where needed, for example `GET /orders/{id}` instead of `POST /orders/{ID}`.
+- Standardize REST route naming where needed, for example `GET /orders/{id}` instead of `POST /orders/{ID}`.
+- Add more reliable integration tests that do not depend on live external APIs unless explicitly enabled.

+## Interview Pitch

+SwiftShip is a distributed order fulfillment and delivery tracking backend.
+It uses Kafka for order lifecycle orchestration, PostGIS for nearest warehouse selection, OpenRouteService for route alternatives, and Gemini/Spring AI for route choice.
+The next milestone is Tracking-Service, where Redis and WebSocket will power live delivery progress and ETA updates.